 Both partners must understand what is taking place at the wedding ceremony; this is a legally binding contract.
 Therefore, if you or your partner do not speak fluent German, you will need to arrange to have a certified interpreter present at the ceremony.
 The translator cannot be one of the betrothed.
 Your local registry office can help you find someone suitable or you can book the services of a professional interpreter through lingoking.

 The best wedding locations in Germany

 Traditionally, couples in Germany married in their local church.
 However, now there is an increasing trend among young people to look for quirky wedding venues in which to hold their ceremony.

 These often include destination weddings on far-flung beaches and even at theme parks.
 Many couples even tie the knot at the Cologne Chocolate Museum and Dresden Football Stadium.

 Then, of course, there are the fairy tale weddings at Germany’s picturesque castles.
 Some of the most popular choices are Burghausen Castle, Neuschwanstein Castle, and Frankenstein Castle.

 German wedding traditions and customs

-German weddings have a lot of unusual customs that expats should probably be aware of.
-The night before the wedding, for example, the guests attend a raucous party called a ‘polterabend‘.
-Everyone takes it in turns to break porcelain plates to wish the new couple good luck.
+German weddings have many customs that expats should probably be aware of.
+The night before the wedding, for example, guests attend a raucous party called a polterabend.
+Everyone takes turns breaking porcelain plates to wish the new couple luck.

-The bride and groom may also have to take part in the ‘baumstamm sägen‘, which is a ritualistic sawing of logs.
-The act of sawing at the same time shows that the couple can work together and give their marriage strength and endurance.
+The bride and groom may also have to take part in the baumstamm sägen, a ritualistic sawing of logs.
+The act of sawing at the same time shows that the couple can work together and give their marriage endurance.

 Friends of the bride and groom often play pranks on the couple, too.
-This can include stunts like filling the room with balloons or hiding lots of alarm clocks to wake them up the next morning.
+This can include stunts like filling the room with balloons or hiding alarm clocks to wake them the next morning.